pydata/xarray/doc/indexing.rst

     Positional indexing deviates from the NumPy when indexing with multiple arrays like ``arr[[0, 1], [0, 1]]``, as described in :ref:`indexing details`.
-    Use :py:meth:`~xray.Dataset.isel_points` to achieve this functionality.
+    See :ref:`pointwise indexing` and :py:meth:`~xray.Dataset.isel_points` for more on this functionality.

 xray also supports label-based indexing, just like pandas.
 Because we use a :py:class:`pandas.Index` under the hood, label based indexing is very